 How do you know if your quality control system is working?
 You have to measure it.
 Tracking key performance indicators (KPIs) gives you the data you need to see what’s effective and where you can improve.
 Relevant metrics might include the defect rate, the number of products that pass first-time inspection, on-time delivery rates, and customer satisfaction scores.
 Analyzing this data helps you spot trends, identify root causes of problems, and make informed decisions.
 Ultimately, effective measurement helps you meet customer expectations for excellent products while preventing costly mistakes before they reach the market.

-The Benefits of a Strong Quality Control Process
+Why a Strong Quality Control Process Pays Off

 Think of quality control as more than just a final check before your fixtures ship.
 It’s a strategic process that protects your investment, your brand, and your customers from start to finish.
 When you’re rolling out new displays across dozens or even hundreds of locations, you can’t afford inconsistencies or failures.
 A robust QC process isn’t just about catching mistakes; it’s about building a foundation for a successful and scalable retail environment.